ceph/ceph/doc/radosgw/dynamicresharding.rst

-As a convenience wrapper, if the ``--bucket`` argument is dropped then this command will try and fix LC policies for all the buckets in the cluster.
+As a convenience wrapper, if the ``--bucket`` argument is dropped then this command will try and fix lifecycle policies for all the buckets in the cluster.